-All major DoD RF systems used by federal agencies must be submitted to the NTIA, via the Interdepartment Radio Advisory Committee, for system review and spectrum support certification prior to committing funds for acquisition and procurement.
-During the system review process, compliance with applicable standards, allocation tables, rules, and regulations is checked.
-For DoD agencies and for support of DoD contracts, this is accomplished via the submission of technical data describing the system that will operate in the RF spectrum to the MC4EB.
-Noncompliance with standards, tables, rules, or regulations can result in denial of support, limited support, or support on an unprotected non- priority basis.
-All DoD RF users must obtain frequency assignments for any RF system (even if not considered major).
+All major RF systems used by federal agencies must be submitted to the NTIA, via the Interdepartment Radio Advisory Committee, for system review and spectrum support certification prior to committing funds for acquisition/procurement.
+During the system review process, compliance with applicable RF standards, RF allocation tables, rules, and regulations is checked.
+For DoD agencies and for support of DoD contracts, this is accomplished via the submission of a DD Form 1494 to the MCEB.
+Noncompliance with standards, the tables, rules, or regulations can result in denial of support, limited support, or support on an unprotected nonpriority basis.
+All RF users must obtain frequency assignments for any RF system (even if not considered major).
 This assignment is accomplished by submission of frequency use proposals through the appropriate frequency management offices.
 Frequency assignments may not be granted for major systems that have not obtained spectrum support certification.